Josef Fried

-Dr. Joseph Fried (July 21, 1914 – August 17, 2001) was a Polish-American organic chemist, member of the National Academy of Sciences and the American Academy of Arts and Sciences.
+Joseph Fried (July 21, 1914 – August 17, 2001) was a Polish-American organic chemist, member of the National Academy of Sciences and the American Academy of Arts and Sciences.
 He held 200 patents on chemical compounds, with 43 listing him as the sole holder.
 He was a professor of chemistry and biochemistry at the University of Chicago.
 Fried discovered fluorohydrocortisone, a chemical used to treat adrenal disorders.
 He was also director of the organic chemistry at the Squibb Institute.

 His discoveries were instrumental to the creation of medications to treat inflammatory disorders including as arthritis, psoriasis, and various skin allergies.

 National Academies Press called him "an outstanding organic chemist who made very special contributions to the field of medicine".